Parole Officer: Career Guide

 Parole Officer Job Training

 New parole officers go through agency training upon being hired.
 This typically involves being paired with a senior parole officer for several weeks, job shadowing and learning how to interact with offenders, track progress, and maintain detailed records that may later be used in court.
-This training also typically includes arrest procedures and the use of lethal weapons, since across their careers, parole officers should expect to encounter situations where the parolees in their charge must be returned to custody.
+This training also typically includes arrest procedures and the use of lethal weapons, since parole officers should expect to encounter situations where the parolees in their charge must be returned to custody.
 After successfully completing initial training, the rookie parole officer will typically team up and work with a parole supervisor up to a year before being assigned to work cases independently.
 Additional training is often necessary for officers who specialize in a particular population, such as sex offenders or juveniles.
 Special populations training may include sensitivity training, family and child psychology, and sex offender treatment specialist training.

 Other Helpful Skills and Experience